spryker/spryker-docs/docs/scos/dev/best-practices/search-best-practices/generic-faceted-search.md

     link: docs/scos/dev/best-practices/search-best-practices/usage-driven-schema-and-document-structure.html
 ---

 Faceted search (sometimes also called faceted navigation) allows users to navigate through a web site by applying filters for categories, attributes, price ranges and so on.
-It’s probably the most basic feature of a search and users expect this to work.
+It's probably the most basic feature of a search and users expect this to work.
 Unfortunately, we observed that this is also one of the features that developers struggle with the most.

 The main idea behind faceted search is to present the attributes of the documents of the previous search result as filters, which can be used by the user to narrow down search results.
-In the example below, a user clicked through the category tree to the “Hammer” category and then further filtered the results for documents with a hammer weight of 2000 grams and in a price range of 10€ to 50€.
+In the following example, a user clicked through the category tree to the "Hammer" category and then further filtered the results for documents with a hammer weight of 2000 grams and in a price range of 10€ to 50€.
 19 documents were found, and the filter bar on the left lists those attributes that are contained in the search result along with a count of how many documents have the attribute (facet counts):
 ![Faceted search](https://spryker.s3.eu-central-1.amazonaws.com/docs/Developer+Guide/Search+Engine/Generic+Faceted+Search/faceted-search.png)

 To support faceted search, Elasticsearch offers the simple but powerful concept of aggregations.
-One of the nice features of aggregations is that they can be nested – in other words, it’s possible to define top-level aggregations that create “buckets” of documents and other aggregations that are executed inside those buckets on a subset of documents.
+One of the nice features of aggregations is that they can be nested – in other words, it's possible to define top-level aggregations that create "buckets" of documents and other aggregations that are executed inside those buckets on a subset of documents.
 The concept of aggregations is in general similar to the SQL GROUP_BY command (but much more powerful).
 Nested aggregations are analogous to SQL grouping but with multiple column names in the GROUP BY part of the query.

 ### Indexing facet values